jjmchew/jjmchew.github.io/rubymethods.md

 .index([string]) # returns the index for start of [string] .count() # counts a set of characters
-.center([num]) # adds leading/trailing spaces to a string to center it within num spaces
+.center([num]) # adds leading/trailing spaces to a string to center it within num spaces .chars # returns an array of [string] for each character .size
+.length
+.reverse # reverses a string

 print "good to go" unless false